 - Deductible: Rather than foot the bill for repair costs, you may choose between a $0 or $100 deductible per visit.
 The $0 option will have a higher monthly premium than the $100 deductible option.

-- No paying up front: Nissan will pay the dealership directly for the repairs, so there is no need to pay up front and wait for reimbursement later.
+- No upfront repair payment: Nissan will pay the dealership directly for the repairs, so there is no need to pay up front and wait for reimbursement later.

 According to RepairPal, you should expect to pay around $500 a year for repair and maintenance costs on your Nissan.
 As your vehicle gets older, however, the number of mechanical breakdowns could increase.
 These breakdowns can be costly to repair directly out of pocket.